jshin49/ds2/README.md

 2. Training and Inference - Cross-domain
 **Pre-training**

-Example using T5 on Cross-domain pre-training.
+~~Example using T5 on Cross-domain pre-training.
 Note that this code will not work yet because we did not release our pretrained model checkpoints yet due to anonymity issues.
 We will release the checkpoints upon de-anonymization of the paper.
-Hence, we recommend using the following options to check our code.
+Hence, we recommend using the following options to check our code.~~

+We have uploaded the T5 pre-trained on Dialogue Summarization model on HuggingFace Model Hub at https://huggingface.co/jaynlp/t5-large-samsum.
+Now you can choose between
 - `model_name=bart` and `model_checkpoint=Salesforce/bart-large-xsum-samsum`
+- `model_name=t5` and `model_checkpoint=jaynlp/t5-large-samsum`

 ```bash
 CUDA_VISIBLE_DEVICES={gpu} python ds2/scripts/train_ds2.py \